matsitka/django-goose/README.rst

-Django-Goose - Article Extractor |Build Status|
+Django-Goose - Article Extractor
 ===============================================

 Intro
 -----

-This is a Django version of the Python-Goose extractor from <https://github.com/grangier/python-goose>
+This is a Django version of the Python-Goose extractor from https://github.com/grangier/python-goose

 Setup
 -----